AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-display-program-portfolio-info-task-view.md

 content-type: reference
 product-area: reporting;projects;portfolios;programs
 navigation-topic: custom-view-filter-and-grouping-samples
-title: View: display Program and Portfolio information in a task View
+title: View: display Program and Portfolio information in a task view
 description: This task view displays the Program and Portfolio that are associated with the project of the task.
 This information is not available in the report builder when building a task view.
 This is information is available only in text mode.
 ---

-# View: display Program and Portfolio information in a task View
+# View: display Program and Portfolio information in a task view

 This task view displays the Program and Portfolio that are associated with the project of the task.
 This information is not available in the report builder when building a task view.
 This is information is available only in text mode.